 Prohibited areas to park

-Moreover, entrances to fire station, hospital, clinics, and other similar establishments should be clear from parked vehicles for up to 4 meters.
+Moreover, entrances to the fire station, hospital, clinics, and other similar establishments should be clear from parked vehicles for up to 4 meters.
 Hydrants shouldn’t be blocked as well.
 Lastly, you can only park 6 meters away from intersections and curved lanes.

 The whole towing process is not as simple as going there, clamping the car, and dragging it to the impounding area.
 There are certain steps and rules that MMDA/private towing companies should follow so that the whole process will be legit.

-If the illegally parked vehicle is attended, they will not be towed.
+If the illegally parked vehicle is attended, it will not be towed.
 However, a TVR will be issued to the driver and will be asked to leave immediately.
 If unattended, the tow truck should honk 5 times in order to send a signal to the missing driver.
 After a minute without response, the tow truck should do this again to serve as a final warning.
 If the driver didn’t show up, they will be compelled to tow the car and bring it to the impounding area in Brgy.
 San Isidro, Tarlac.

 If the driver shows up after the car has already been clamped, the tow truck shall proceed with the towing process.
 A TVR will be issued and towing fees shall apply.

-Moreover, the tow truck crew will issue a Technical Inspection report that contains the name of the owner, vehicle’s plate number, type and color, accessories, and a short description of the vehicle’s condition before the towing begins.
+Moreover, the tow truck crew will issue a Technical Inspection report that contains the name of the owner, the vehicle’s plate number, the type and color, the accessories, and a short description of the vehicle’s condition before the towing begins.
 Any damages or loss to the vehicle will be shouldered by the towing company.